 I got off the bus at “Hotel Erica”.
 A short walk through the woods and I stood in front of a big, Best Western hotel with several annexes.
 Nothing looked familiar.
 There was no play ground, no maze, no outdoor shelter, only a parking lot and a lush grassy area with tables set for outdoor dining.
 My spirits sank and a big disappointment settled in, when all at a sudden out of the cluster of buildings appeared the original “House Erica”.
 There it was, almost like I remembered it and the scenes of the past started rolling by again: the owner family, van Vliet was its name, an elderly mother, a girl, Juliana, a few years older than I and a boy my age whose name I had forgotten.
 The big room on the ground level, wild chases with the boy and the other children through the downstairs rooms, the big, wooden swinging door to the kitchen, forbidden territory for us children.
 Our bedroom on the second floor, a bright, airy room with a sunroom, sparsely furnished with a wardrobe, a double bed, a washbasin a dresser and a crib.
 I was allowed to share the room with my mother and grandmother while all the other children shared the common bedroom next door.
 Only once did I have to sleep in that room after painting the walls in our room with a mixture of brown, facial powder and water during my afternoon nap.
 All these memories suddenly returned.

+Who were the present owners?
+Should I go in and ask the receptionist?
+Or should I take the next bus back to the railway station?
+The urge to follow the track of my past succeeded.
+I was told by the young receptionist that the van Vliet family owned the hotel.
+Could I please talk to any member of the family?
+“I am Mr. van Vliet” an older, balding gentleman behind the reception desk intervened.
+“Can I help you?”
+My name is Frauke Elber, what’s your first name?
+How old are you?
+Do you have an older sister by the name of Diana?
+I have lived here 45 years ago.
+It’s my first visit back….I brought some pictures” I blurted out.
+His name was Wim and he was 49 years old.
+Yes he had an older sister, Diana and his mother was still living in Berg en Dal.
+The lady of the house, Wim’s wife, joined us.
 I told her my story and memories.
 Yes, it is all true.
 She showed me the house: the big room, now a fancy restaurant.
 The kitchen was still the same as 45 years earlier with its big, wooden swinging door, so was the wide staircase that lead to the upstairs rooms.
 I walked straight to the door of “our room”, room number 4.
 We entered the room.
 The room had drastically changed.
 The sunroom had fallen victim to all the modern building additions.
 Instead of a single wash basin it had an attached, modern bathroom, Wallpaper and furniture gave the room the look of solid elegance.
 A short tour through the modern part of the hotel and then a trip down into the basement, where to my surprise, behind a closed door of a recreational room I found the three mirrors from the maze.
 I got goose bumps and emotions started to overcome me.

 In the meantime the older Mrs. van Vliet, the one who was the proprietress of the house when we lived there, had arrived at the hotel.
 I recognized her at once and she too pointed to my mother and grandmother in the pictures I had brought.
 And despite the language barrier –Mrs. Van Vliet spoke Flemish- we quickly found ourselves in a lively conservation for the rest of the afternoon.